-Identity Theft: 10 warning signs and 10 tips for prevention
+10 Identity Theft warning signs and prevention tips.

-Every two seconds, someone becomes a victim of identity theft.1 The holiday shopping season is a prime time for bad guys to take action.
-Unfortunately, the new year may be well underway before you realize you’re a victim — and by then, the thief could have inflicted thousands of dollars in damage.
+Every 14 seconds, someone becomes a victim of identity theft.1 These fraudsters can usually trigger warning signs of identity theft — and prevention is key, helping you catch the thief before you find out they inflicted thousands of dollars in damage.
 To help ensure you don’t pay this price, review our list of identity theft warning signs and our tips to help you avoid becoming a victim.

 10 warning signs of identity theft

-- Transactions you didn’t make appear on your bank, brokerage or credit card statements.
-Even small $1 or $2 charges can be the sign of a problem.
+- Unfamiliar transactions you didn’t make appear on your bank or credit card statements.
+(Even small $1 or $2 charges can be the sign of a problem.)

-- You get statements for credit card or other accounts you never opened, or they appear on your credit report.
+- Receive a statement for credit card or other account you never opened, or they appear on your credit report.

-- You’re unexpectedly denied for a loan, credit card, check use or healthcare coverage.
+- You’re unexpectedly denied for a loan, credit card, checking account or healthcare coverage.

-- You receive bills for medical services you didn’t need, are told you’ve mysteriously reached your benefits limit or your records suddenly show a condition you don’t have.
+- Bills for medical services you didn’t have performed appear, you are told you’ve mysteriously reached your benefits limit, or your records suddenly show a condition you don’t have.

-- You start getting debt collection calls, even though you regularly pay your bills.
+- Start getting debt collection calls, even though you regularly pay your bills.

 - Your employer or former employer tells you someone is trying to collect unemployment benefits under your name.